frontendweekly/virga/src/posts/2020-05-15-does-netlify-build-plugin-improve-my-build-speed.md

   package = "netlify-plugin-debug-cache"
 ```

-something like this to my `netlify.toml`.
+Something like this to my `netlify.toml`.

 Before I've added above, I run `npx netlify build --dry` and that gave me this: